TudbuT/qft/README.md

 # qft
 QFT is a small command line application for Quick Peer-To-Peer UDP file transfer.

+## If a friend sent you here...

+...look at the "Releases" section on the sidebar.
+You should see a link titled vX.Y.Z.
+Click on that, and then choose the right file for your OS: `qft` for Linux, `qft-mac` for Mac, and `qft.exe` for Windows.
+Download this file, make it executable in case of Linux or Mac, and then follow your friend's instructions on how to receive the file they wanted to send you.

 ## Usage:
 - Find a public QFT helper (for example tudbut.de:4277)
 - On the sender PC, enter `qft sender <helper> <shared-phrase> <filename>`.